alankang25/ReModEx/README.md

 data/
 ├── metadata/
-│   └── # ENCODE metadata and configuration files
+│   └── # ENCODE ChIP metadata files
 ├── input/
-│   └── # raw input files such as BigWig, BED, and TSV files └── output/
+│   └── # input BED files of Histone and TF ChIP for construction of feature matrix └── output/
-    └── # processed results, plots, and output.csv
+    └── # analysis plots and feature_importance.csv

+```
-# Execution of Reset_bed.py clears all metadata JSON files and ChIP-seq bed files under metadata and input subdirectories.
+> Execution of Reset_bed.py clears all metadata JSON files and ChIP-seq bed files under metadata and input subdirectories.
 This is to ensure that both histone ChIP-seq and TF ChIP-seq BED files can be processed even with different data tracking schemes and naming conventions.

-```